About CalculatorGarage

 CalculatorGarage represents what happens when a lifelong car builder learns to engineer with code.

-The founding developer is self-taught in programming and web development, currently pursuing computer science education and recently recognized on the Dean’s List.
-With a welding certification and a deep mechanical background, the platform blends fabrication knowledge with structured computational logic.
+The founding developer is self-taught in programming and web development, currently pursuing computer science education and recognized on the Dean’s List.
+With a welding certification and deep mechanical background, the platform blends fabrication knowledge with structured computational logic.

 Engineering & Development